sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2023-07-11-ProjectingAPointOnASurface.md

 hessian(D) = 2*\sum_{i}^{d+1}grad(f_i)^T.grad(f_i) + 2 * \sum_{i}^{d+1}(f_i(u) - p_i) * hessian(f_i) \tag{7}
 $$

-The hessian of the surface function is not readily available in the result of surface evaluation in CAD kernels.
-We will take a slightly different approach when actually working with kernels in the next section.
+The Hessian of the surface function is not readily available in the result of surface evaluation in CAD kernels.
+We will take a slightly different approach when  working with kernels in the next section.

-To minimize this objective function with respect to $$u$$, we actually find zeros of the gradient of distance function.
+To minimize this objective function with respect to $$u$$, we find zeros of the gradient of distance function.
-Treating gradient as a vector function, the derivative of gradient transposed is same as hessian.
+Treating gradient as a vector function, the derivative of gradient transposed is same as Hessian.

 $$
 D'(u) =